Brenda Travis: Bus Station Sit-in

 Following the arrests of Hollis Watkins and Curtis Hayes for a sit-in at Woolworth's in August 1961, the SNCC felt a need to keep the momentum going since the Woolworths sit-in was the first to take place in McComb.
 The SNCC hosted a mass meeting that same night with over 200 attendees to ask for volunteers.
 Travis volunteered to participate in a sit in the next day and go to jail along with Robert Talbert and Ike Lewis, who were also students.
 Together with Watkins and Hayes they were known as the "McComb Five".

 On August 30, 1961, Travis, Talbert, and Lewis purchased tickets to New Orleans at the segregated Greyhound Bus station in McComb and sat at the lunch counter.
 They were immediately arrested, charged with trespassing, and incarcerated at Pike County Jail for 28 days.
-At the time of her arrest Travis was 15 years old.
+At the time of her arrest Travis was 16 years old.
 They were released from jail October 3, 1961.

 Burglund High School walk out

 After her release from jail, Travis discovered she was expelled from Burglund High School due to her activism.
 She attempted to re-enroll and was denied October 4, 1961.
-News spread through the halls her expulsion quickly and Travis, along with over 100 students, walked out in protest.
+News spread through the halls of her expulsion quickly and Travis, along with over 100 students, walked out in protest.

 The students marched to city hall singing "We Shall Overcome".
 Once they arrived, they kneeled on the steps and prayed.
 Many students were beaten by the police and arrested for their participation.
 Students continued protesting by refusing to return to school until Travis was allowed to re-enroll.
 As a result, they too were expelled.
 The 16 seniors who participated were unable to graduate.

 Travis' fate for participating in the walk out was more serious.
 She was arrested for the second time.
 Travis was denied a trial and sentenced to an indeterminate sentence.
 After a few days, officers told Travis they were taking her to see her attorney.
 Instead, they sent her to Oakley Training School, a juvenile detention center near Raymond.
 Neither her attorney nor mother was informed where she was sent.

 Exile from Mississippi

-April 21, 1962, six and a half months after she was sent to Oakley, a professor from Talladega College met with Mississippi Governor Ross Barnett.
+On April 21, 1962, six and a half months after she was sent to Oakley, a professor from Talladega College met with Mississippi Governor Ross Barnett.
 The governor agreed to release Travis into his custody, if she agreed to leave Mississippi within 24 hours.
 Travis refers to this as "Exile from Mississippi".